 In addition to our regular MA, we offer several concentrations.
 The MA in English with a Concentration in Teaching Literature and Writing is a two-year program that provides specialized training in teaching, and, in the second year, teaching opporunities and financial support (tuition, fees, one-person health insurance coverage, and a salary per course).
 The English Department also offers a Concentration in World Religions, World Literature, a multidisciplinary and interdepartmental concentration that joins the study of literature and literary theory to the study of religious traditions.
 In cooperation with the Law School, we offer an interdisciplinary MA in Law and Literature.
 Our BA/MA program enables selected UVa undergraduates to take graduate courses in their fourth year and go on to complete the MA degree the following year.
 Interested MA students may choose to earn a certificate in Comparative Literature, a certificate in American Studies, or a Digital Humanities certificate.
 The MA in English is a terminal degree; UVa MA students who apply to the PhD program compete with other transfer applicants.

 The PhD program, with its coursework, exams, guided dissertation research, and training in teaching aims to place graduates in post-secondary research and teaching positions, though graduates sometimes opt for careers in academic administration, advanced research beyond the academy, or other areas.
-In addition to their specialized research, jnterested PhDstudents may choose to earn a certificate in Comparative Literature, a certificate in *American Studies,* a certificate in *Gender and Sexuality Studies,* or a *Digital Humanities* certificate.
+In addition to their specialized research, interested PhDstudents may choose to earn a certificate in Comparative Literature, a certificate in American Studies, a certificate in Gender and Sexuality Studies, or a Digital Humanities certificate.
 Financial support, including health insurance and tuition remission, is awarded to all PhD students from the first through the fifth year of study, with students regularly receiving support in the sixth and seventh years of study.
 As part of their package, PhD students teach one course per semester in years two through four of the program.
 The fifth year of study is a fully funded year dedicated entirely to writing the dissertation without teaching obligations.
 The Graduate School of Arts and Sciences awards Dissertation Completion Fellowships to select graduate students in the sixth year.
 These fellowships provide stipend and tuition support and require only half-time teaching, freeing up a significant amount of time for dissertation writing.
 Students in the English Department have been very successful in winning these fellowships.
 Beyond this, students may receive tuition remission, fees, and a salary in consideration for teaching in the sixth and seventh years.
 Government loans and work-study funding are also available.
 Students typically complete the doctoral degree in six to seven years.
 The English Department makes every effort to place its students and has a good record of doing so.
 Recent recipients of the PhD have found teaching positions at such institutions as Williams College, Illinois, Ohio Wesleyan, Harvard, Virginia Commonwealth University, Bowdoin, Clemson, Iowa, McGill, Nevada, MIT, Dartmouth, Bowling Green, New Mexico State, Penn, North Carolina, Rutgers, Fordham, Tufts, Arizona, Wake Forest, and Berkeley.